matt6gsr/nc-news-backend/README.md

 This will run all the tests, one by one.

-To only run tests on certain end points, insert `.only` after `describe`:
+To only run tests on certain end points, open the `index.spec.js` file and insert `.only` after `describe` within the desired endpoint:

 ```
 describe('/topics', () => {